The Gardens at Burtown

 The gardens come to life in February with a spectacular show of winter aconites and snowdrops, followed by many varieties of daffodils, hellebores and trilliums in the spring.
 May and June are peak months for variety and colour, especially in the planting along the stream.
 After a strong summer show of irises, roses, peonies, clematis etc. the colour continues with many varieties of crocosmia and phlox into autumn, There are over 12 acres of gardens, park and woodland, and 180 acres of farmland, which will be eventually accessible via farmland walks punctuated with art and sculpture.

 The Gardens and The Green Barn open from February 4th every Wednesday - Sunday, including Bank Holiday Mondays, for Snowdrops, Aconites and Early Bulbs: 11.00am – 5.30pm daily.
-We also open every Saturday for dinner fro 6.30pm.
+We also open late every Friday and Saturday for dinner - with last orders at 8pm.

 Spring / Summer

-The Gardens and The Green Barn will continue to stay open every Wednesday - Sunday and Bank Holidays through out the year.
+The Gardens will continue to stay open every Wednesday - Sunday and Bank Holidays through out the year.

 The Green Barn is open every Wednesday - Sunday serving coffee, tea, homemade cakes and biscuits as well as lunches based on fresh seasonal produce from our organic kitchen garden.

-We also open every Saturday for dinner from 6.30pm.
+We also open every Friday and Saturday for dinner - last orders at 8pm.
+Booking recommended.

 We recommended booking in advance for a table at The Green Barn, especially at the weekend.